tlwilliams895/gis-devops/docs/_sources/walkthroughs/elasticsearch2/index.rst.txt

 From the `mapping documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html>`_: Mapping is the process of defining how a document, and the fields it contains, are stored and indexed.

-We haven't learned about mapping yet because Elasticsearch dynamically maps indicies, however when you need more control over the data types of the fields within a mapping, or when you are working with GEOINT you need to explicitlly create an index's mapping.
+We haven't learned about mapping yet because Elasticsearch dynamically maps indicies, however when you need more control over the data types of the fields within a mapping, or when you are working with GEOINT you need to explicitly create an index's mapping.

 Let's look at the current mapping of the ``/teams`` index.